uwuser/MCsim/README.md

  $ make
  $ ./MCsim -n <# of requestors> -s system/<system.ini> -G <DeviceType> -D <DeviceSpeed> -S <DeviceSize> -R <# of ranks> -t Mem_Trace/<trace.trc>  -c <cycles>
 ```
-In order to enable the DEBUG mode, simply un comment DDEBUG_ENABLED flag in the makefile.
-There exists option to run the simulation as follows.
+In order to enable the DEBUG mode, simply uncomment DDEBUG_ENABLED flag in the makefile.
+There exists an option to run the simulation as follows.

 ```
 -t memory trace list that assigned to each requestor